 Continued on towards this archive exhibition on the 5.18 Gwangju Uprising – I was really glad to have included this based on previous night effort on analysing the map.
 I actually immersed myself in this archive exhibition as it was very informative and there were plenty of English translations.

-Terror on the streets – when the martial law was in placed and finally set to action, the troops took to bludgeon anyone looking like a student (or) demonstrator – yes just civilians in fact – and they don’t even care if the citizen really participated or were even hostile at all.
+Terror on the streets – when the martial law was in placed and put to action, the troops took to bludgeon anyone looking like a student (or) demonstrator.
+Yes just civilians in fact – and they don’t even care if the citizen really participated or were even hostile at all.
 Beat them, stripped them down, and humiliated them.
-This was a really terror event.
+This was terror.
 And wait till you read about this operation’s code name – Wonderful Vacation / Splendid Holiday – wtf?
-Of course, down the future, this code name would totally smear the operation upside-down even if they had *ever* meant to do good any at all (bring peace etc etc) – I mean, FFS why did they even choose that name to begin with???
+Of course, down the future, this code name would totally smear the operation upside-down even if they had *ever* intendedto do any good at all.
+I mean, FFS why did they even choose that name to begin with???

 In the first place, the civilians had no part in it at all.
 The demonstrations actually began with students peaceful participation to put an end to martial law.
-But, on the 2nd day of the terror, when civilians came out to street and saw all the terrible state of the yesterday aftermath – blood, bodies laid strewn on streets, and injured people everywhere – imagine that sight, how angry would you have been.
+But, on the 2nd day of the terror, when civilians came out to street and saw all the terrible state of the yesterday aftermath – blood, bodies laid strewn on streets, and injured people everywhere.
+Imagine that sight, how angry or fearful would you have been.
 This brought them altogether – to give aid, to come together and put a fight back at that abuse of power.
 The Civilians Army was formed.

 At that point in that archive center, I felt a chill from behind me.

-While people were happy with the successive retaliations, they were eventually really tired out and there were disagreement on negotiations and how it should be continued.
-It wasn’t an easy task for the civilians who were barely armed or trained to continue the fight against well-nourished and equipped troops.
-Some wanted to fight on, while many more wanted peace.
+While people celebrated the successive retaliations, they were eventually worn out from the violent stance.
+You have to realise that it wasn’t an easy task for the civilians who were barely armed or trained to continue the fight against well-nourished and equipped troops.
+There came disagreement how it should proceed then on – some wanted to fight on, while many more wanted peace.
 Those who persevered as demonstrators were eventually massacred.
 The most chilling part – they knew of their impending doom, and were waiting for it.
 In the very last moment, they broadcast the message – as quoted from the book (see below):

 “My fellow citizens, the army is entering our city now.
 Our dear brothers and sisters are being killed by their guns and bayonets.
 We will fight against the army to the last.
 Let’s fight together to the last.
 We will defend our Gwangju to the last.
 Please remember us…!”

 “May 18 – Gwangju Democratic Uprising” – a free copy of the book was available at archive center here.
-It was perhaps hastily translated into English from Korean version(?) as there were many inconsistencies with the names such that I was confused half the time through the pages.
-Still, this provided a good insight of the various events that eventually led to the massacre and the fight for democracy.
+It was perhaps hastily translated into English as there were many inconsistencies with the names such that I was confused half the time through the book.
+Still, this provided a good insight of the various events that to the fight for democracy.

 Going up the archive center, there was also a photo exhibition about the Sewol ferry sinking event.Pondering on history, violence, and peace...